 A study recently published in the American Journal of Hypertension showed that patients who drank coffee occasionally might be inhibiting the success of blood pressure medication.

-The study done by a team at Western University and Lawson Health Research Institute in London, Ontario, Canada, found that those who only occasionally consumed coffee negatively affected the results of calcium channel blockers.
+The study by a team at Western University and Lawson Health Research Institute in London, Ontario, Canada, found that those who only occasionally consumed coffee negatively affected the results of calcium channel blockers.

 Calcium channel blockers, such as felodipine, are a medication used to help lower blood pressure.
 This medication works by widening and relaxing blood vessels to allow blood to flow more easily.